closerex/Closer_ex-7D2D-mods/VehicleWeapon/README.md

 To be short, what that multi explosion patch does is handling particle collision events and triggering explosions on collision position.
 It can also check for particle lifetime in every `FixedUpdate ` to trigger explosions on particle death.
 The vehicle weapon system available now reuses that script, and add a set of controls on the particle system, which requires **CustomPlayerActionManager**.
 Thus, the main task here is attaching particle systems that emits projectile style particles to the vehicle, and add proper parts with necessary properties to your vehicle.

+Check Vehicle tab in control option window for weapon controls.
 ### Prepare your vehicle

 **VehicleWeaponTest** has a unity package inside with the tutorial vehicle it uses.
 You can tweak its xml to test with each property.
 Note that it requires **CustomParticleLoaderSpawnEntity**, **ParticleScriptTest** and **Kaboomstick** in addition since I reused their particles.